dmitryvinn/dvinnik.dev/src/data/events/2021/svelte-summit-spring/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Svelte Summit Spring'
-description: 'Event dedicated to Svelte and everything that is happening in the community'
+description: 'Event dedicated to Svelte and everything that is happening in the community covering testing, hot trends, and more.'
 date: '2019-04-25'
 tags: ['testing']
 published: true